trentrand/cypress-utils/README.md

   npm install --save-dev cypress-utils
   ```

-Or run it once using:
+Or run it once with the node package runner:

   ```shell
   npx cypress-utils --help
   ```

-To learn how to use Cypress Utils, just run `cypress-utils --help`.

 ## Development Setup